 It is extremely important to make the right decision about your shampoo and conditioner when wearing hair extensions.
 Many people opt for a sulfate free shampoo solely based on the word/phrase ‘free from’, without truly understanding how this affects the care of your hair extensions.
 SimplyHair aftercare products have been tried and tested with use of hair extensions and our formula gives your scalp the correct cleanse it needs, while our conditioner nourishes the hair, restoring any moisture lost in the cleansing process.

-To ensure your hair extensions can be washing correctly and distributed evenly, our shampoo contains sulfates, as do many hair extension products.
+To ensure your hair extensions can be washed correctly and distributed evenly, our shampoo contains sulfates, as do many hair extension products.
 They are by far the most suitable for the the level of care your hair extensions require, and it is a common misconception that a sulfate free shampoo is the holygrail in hair extension care.

 Additional Treatments To Improve The Quality Of Your Hair Extensions

-At SimplyHair, we have recently taken on a new product: Hairapeutix Pre-Shampoo Treatment.
-This all-natural product was designed specifically for use with hair extensions, to act as a substitute for the natural oils that your extensions miss out on.
+At SimplyHair, we have recently taken on a new product: HairExtensionBff Pre-Shampoo Treatment.
+This all-natural product is designed specifically for use with hair extensions, to act as a substitute for the natural oils that your extensions miss out on.
 Natural ingredients are of key importance, they allow the product to penetrate moisture into the hair rather than simply coating it.

 Long Term Care For Your Hair Extensions

-What’s best for your scalp and your long term hair growth is a good cleansing shampoo, with an effective conditioner to care for the ends of your hair, and an oil treatment to nourish hair that misses out on natural oils.
+What’s best for your scalp and your long term hair growth is a good cleansing shampoo, with an effective conditioner to care of the ends of your hair, and an oil treatment to nourish hair that misses out on natural oils.
 So forget the obsession with sulfate free products, and instead focus on striking a balance between using an efficient cleaning product like a sulfate shampoo, followed by a quality conditioner and a regular oil treatment.